Students choose one of the following course options.

 - All classroom materials

 - Access to AU's library and other AU campus resources

 - Dormitory housing in doubles or triples in a centrally-located AU dormitory

 - All meals

-- Evening and weekend activities: barbecues, international film viewings, museum and shopping trips, Kennedy Center performance, and evening monument tour
+- Evening and weekend activities: barbecues, international film viewings, museum and shopping trips, Arena Stage or Kennedy Center performance, and evening monument tour

 - Air-conditioning and Internet connections

 - Round-the-clock dormitory staffing with controlled building access

 - Linens provided

 Note: Room and board is available only for students enrolled in campus program.